How Newly Solo Todd Rundgren Soared With ‘Something / Anything?’

 His band Nazz released three albums that never climbed beyond cult status.
-And his production work -- starting a long career that's included albums for Badfinger, Grand Funk, Meat Loaf, Patti Smith and XTC, among others -- was just now getting started after being sprinkled with behind-the-scenes engineering gigs on records by the Band and an aborted attempt to make a Janis Joplin LP.
+Production work that started a long career including albums for Badfinger, Grand Funk, Meat Loaf, Patti Smith and XTC, among others was just now getting started after being sprinkled, with behind-the-scenes engineering gigs on records by the Band and an aborted attempt to make a Janis Joplin LP.

 Plus, the two solo albums he released at the top of the '70s weren't exactly huge sellers, even though the 1970 single "We Gotta Get You a Woman," credited to Runt, made it to No. 20.
 Then in late 1971 he began work on his third album, and the one that would make him a star: Something / Anything?

 He did it by pretty much rearranging his past.
-He went solo -- almost entirely solo -- writing, recording and playing most of the double album by himself.
+He went solo – almost entirely solo – by writing, recording and playing most of the double album by himself.
 And with all those tricks he picked up with all that studio time, he was able to effortlessly craft a masterpiece of technical wizardry, blue-eyed soul and some hints of the experimental path his career would take over the next few years.

 The results were pared down to Something / Anything?'s fourth side, 25 minutes of songs like "Slut," a track that included '60s-era snippets of Rundgren's early bands covering "Money (That's What I Want)" and "Messin' With the Kid" and, best of all, a power-pop update of "Hello It's Me," a song from Rundgren's Nazz days that was originally recorded as a mournful dirge.
 The reworked song was released as a single and hit No. 5, his only Top 10.